Castanospermum australe

 Problem features

-Moreton Bay chestnut is listed as a weed in at least one reference publication.
-However, there does not appear to be any record of it as a serious weed anywhere, despite its widespread introduction and cultivation into areas outside of its natural range, including in countries in Asia, Africa and the Pacific.
+Moreton Bay Chestnut is listed as a weed in at least one reference publication.
+However, there does not appear to be any record of it as a serious weed anywhere, despite its widespread introduction and cultivation outside its natural range, including in countries in Asia, Africa and the Pacific.

-The seed have a high saponin content, making them toxic if uncooked and ingested.
+The seeds have a high saponin content, making them toxic if ingested raw.
 They reportedly cause death in horses, cattle and pigs and vomiting, diarrhoea and dizziness in humans.
-The wood sawdust is a strong irritant to the nasal passage.
+Wood sawdust is a strong irritant to the nasal passages.

 Where it grows